Yas2410/MLOps_brief_MageAI/brief-orchestration.md

 ## Question 4.
 Data preparation

 Let's use the same logic for preparing the data we used previously.
-We will need to create a transformer code block and put this code there.
+We will need to create a transformer code block and put this code there.mage

 This is what we used (adjusted for yellow dataset):